Second derivative: Second derivative test

 The reason the second derivative produces these results can be seen by way of a real-world analogy.
 Consider a vehicle that at first is moving forward at a great velocity, but with a negative acceleration.
 Clearly, the position of the vehicle at the point where the velocity reaches zero will be the maximum distance from the starting position – after this time, the velocity will become negative and the vehicle will reverse.
 The same is true for the minimum, with a vehicle that at first has a very negative velocity but positive acceleration.

 Limit

 It is possible to write a single limit for the second derivative:

 The limit is called the second symmetric derivative.
-Note that the second symmetric derivative may exist even when the (usual) second derivative does not.
+The second symmetric derivative may exist even when the (usual) second derivative does not.

 The expression on the right can be written as a difference quotient of difference quotients:

 This limit can be viewed as a continuous version of the second difference for sequences.

 However, the existence of the above limit does not mean that the function $f$ has a second derivative.
 The limit above just gives a possibility for calculating the second derivative—but does not provide a definition.
 A counterexample is the sign function $\sgn(x)$, which is defined as:

 The sign function is not continuous at zero, and therefore the second derivative for $x = 0$ does not exist.
 But the above limit exists for $x = 0$: